The Bankrate promise

-Credit card debt doesn’t follow you to the grave; it lives on and is either paid off through estate assets or becomes the joint account holder’s or co-signers’ responsibility.
+Credit card debt doesn’t follow you to the grave.
+Rather, after death, it lives on and is either paid off through estate assets or becomes the responsibility of a joint account holder or cosigner.

-In community property states, most debts acquired during a marriage are the responsibility of the community (the couple) — even if only one spouse is listed on the account.
+In nine community property states, debts acquired during a marriage are the responsibility of the community — or, in layman’s terms, the couple — even if only one spouse is listed on the account.